RikudouSage/LemmySchedule/README.md

 - `DOMAIN_NAME`
 - `DOMAIN_ZONE` - the zone ID of the Route53 domain

+You may set these environment variables as well (as real environment variables, not as part of .env.local):

+- `SINGLE_INSTANCE_MODE`

 ### Deploying

 - Follow the guide on [building](#building)